AresMUSH/aresmush.com/fs3/fs3-3/combat-mechanics.md

 # Attacks

+Attacks are fundamentally an opposed roll of the attacker's skill (based on their weapon) against the defender's skill (based on THEIR weapon/vehicle - see [defense](#defense) for details).

+The number of **net successes** on the attack roll influences the effectiveness of the attack, from hit location to damage.

+If the attacker gets zero or fewer net successes, they miss.
+In other words - ties go to the defender.

 ## Aim

 Aiming givs a +3 bonus to attack the next turn.
 Spending more than one turn aiming does not increase the modifier, and the modifier is lost if you switch targets.